Survival Analysis Fundamentals

 - HR = 1: has no effect on the hazard

-When the confidence interval for the hazard ratio does not include 1, the data are inconsistent with the null hypothesis of no effect.
 The width of the confidence interval reflects estimation precision: a narrow interval indicates a more precise estimate, while a wide interval indicates limited information from the data.
-Hazard ratios directly convey the direction and magnitude of the effect, making them more informative than the p-value alone.
+Hazard ratios convey the direction and magnitude of the effect together with the confidence interval, making them more informative than the p-value alone.

 See also